 East side of 2nd St., North of Garfield St.

-The Wyoming House for Historic Women commemorates the important role Laramie played in the Equality State’s early history.
+The Wyoming Women's History House commemorates the important role Laramie played in the Equality State’s early history.
 On December 10, 1869, the Wyoming Territorial Legislature guaranteed women political equality, the first state or territory to do so.
 Three months later, in March 1870, Laramie earned the distinction of being the first city in the world to include women on a jury.
-Later that same year, on September 6, a 70-year-old housewife, Louisa Swain, cast her ballot in Laramie and became the first woman anywhere in the western world to vote in a general election.
+Later that same year, on September 6, a 70-year-old housewife, Louisa Swain, cast her ballot in Laramie and became the first woman anywhere in the western world to vote in a general election under laws that gave men and women fully equal political rights, including the right to vote and hold public office.

-For more information about this facility, visit thelouisaswainfoundation.com.
+For more information about this facility, visit wyomingwomenshistoryhouse.org.

 Continue north up 2nd St.